pepstock-org/Charba-Wiki/docs/utilities/Toast.md

 ## Content

-Based on the toast structure, you can set two different kinds of options to render the toast elements:
+Based on the toast structure, you can set 3 different kinds of options to render the toast elements:

   * [Title](#title), which is a text, highlighted on the top of the toast
   * [Label](#label), which is a text, on the bottom of the toast
+  * [action](#action), which is a list of clickable elements, below the label.

 ### Title